Cardiometabolic Imaging (CINEMA)

-In vivo imaging and modelling of humans and animals can provide important information on structure and function of different organs in a non invasive manner.
-Many CVS members use the excellent preclinical (Edinburgh Preclinical Imaging) and clinical (CRIC - Edinburgh Imaging Facility QMRI and BRIC - Edinburgh Imaging Facility WGH) facilities to generate state-of the art imaging protocols to determine novel biomarkers and therapies for their respective fields.
+Under the umbrella of Edinburgh Imaging, many CVS members use the excellent preclinical (Edinburgh Preclinical Imaging) and clinical (CRIC - Edinburgh Imaging Facility QMRI and BRIC - Edinburgh Imaging Facility WGH) facilities to generate state-of the art imaging protocols to determine novel biomarkers and therapies for their respective fields.

 The Centre for Cardiovascular science has had a long tradition in innovation of cardiac imaging from Preclinical MRI informing clinical diagnostic techniques.
 These innovations have lead to major clinical trials (MA3RS study and EVOLVED TRIAL).
 Present preclinical MRI projects for clinical translation include are on novel manganese-enhanced imaging of the myocardium, measuring fibrosis and adverse cardiac remodelling under pressure overload in the mouse and cardiac 23Na MRI imaging to identify viability of myocardium after cardiac infarction and multimodality imaging of myocardial infarction.